 DISCLOSURE & CONTEST RULES

-Essays must be submitted through the submission form located on teachersfcu.org.
+Nominations can be submitted via teachersfcu.org.
 You must be 18 years or older to submit a nomination.
 Checks will be made payable to the schools of the winning teachers.
 Please allow up to 2 weeks for a check to be made payable to the selected schools.
 A W-9 form must be filled out by the winner's school and be placed on file with Teachers Federal Credit Union upon receipt of funds.
 Not limited to any state or school district.
 Winners selected will have their photo taken.
 Winners grant Teachers Federal Credit Union the right to use any images, name, voice/video, recordings and any contest submissions in all forms of media, for all legal purposes, including but not limited to advertising, trade, or any commercial purpose through the world and in perpetuity.
 The contest is not applicable for Teachers employees.